OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ## Array functions

 ###### length(a)
-Returns the length of an array, meaning the number of objects inside it.
+Returns the size of an array, meaning the number of objects inside it.
 Arrays can be empty, in which case length() will return 0.

 ###### slice(a, n from, n to (optional))
 Returns a sub-array of a given array, from the first index provided and up to and excluding the optional last index provided.
 Remember that array objects are indexed starting at 0.
 If to is omitted, it is understood to be the end of the array.
 For example, `[0, 1, 2, 3, 4].slice(1, 3)` returns [ 1, 2 ], and `[ 0, 1, 2, 3, 4].slice(1)` returns [ 1, 2, 3, 4 ].
 Also works with strings; see [String functions](#slices-n-from-n-to-optional).